It's our favourite time of the year - truffle season!

 Come visit our cellar door and book a wine tasting to sample some of our Australian cool-climate rieslings and experience the best of the Canberra wine region.

 Here’s to a delicious Riesling Day on 13 March!

 Unless you’re James Halliday or a proper wine snob, you’ve probably got the wrong ideas about wine.

-Because we like to be contentious – and in fact are Contentious – we’re going to explore some of the things people often get wrong.
-At times, we make mistakes but that’s part of being successful.
+Because we like to be contentious here at Contentious Character, one of Canberra's wineries serving up the best Australian wine (no contention about that), we’re going to explore some of the things people often get wrong.

 PICTURED: One of our two pavilions; perfect for your small group celebrations.
 Book here.